starcitizen-lug/knowledge-base/wiki/Troubleshooting/nvidia.md

 ## DLSS (Deep Learning Super Sampling)
+## Nvidia Smooth Motion
+{: .warning }
+>
+> - Do not use DLSS and [Smooth Motion](#nvidia-smooth-motion) at the same time.
+It may result in poor framerates, freezes, and severe artifacts.

 1. Use the latest [LUG Helper](/Tips-and-Tricks#how-to-run-the-lug-helper) to install a LUG-Wine runner.
 (For any other wine runners, avoid wine-staging)
 2. Use the latest [LUG Helper](/Tips-and-Tricks#how-to-run-the-lug-helper), select `Manage DXVK`, and install `DXVK-NVAPI`
 3. DLSS 3 will now be available in the game options